Shopify Review - Build An eCommerce Powerhouse

 Themes And Templates

 You want your store to look great right?
-There's no point in a brilliant product that doesn't display properly and show off its good looks.
+There's no point in a brilliant product that doesn't display correctly and show off its good looks.

 The Shopify theme store contains over 100 responsive themes that you can easily customise to fit your brand.
-Shopify actively encourage designers to submit their themes and there is bound to be one to fit your style requirement.
+Shopify actively encourages designers to submit their themes, and there is bound to be one to suit your style requirement.
 There are both free and premium themes with some of the best ones costing around $180 (£100 roughly).
 That's a whole site design for what most designers charge for a logo.

-The themes are split into different industry categories (Art & Photography, Clothing & Fashion, Jewellery & Accessories etc.) to make them easy to find and any theme submitted has to pass a Spotify quality check.
-Theme designers are only allowed to submit a maximum of two designs per month to keep the quality high and ensure designers are only submitting their best professional work.
+The themes are split into different industry categories (Art & Photography, Clothing & Fashion, Jewellery & Accessories, etc.) to make them easy to find, and any theme submitted has to pass a Spotify quality check.
+Theme designers are only allowed to submit a maximum of two designs per month to keep the quality high and ensure developers are only presenting their best professional work.

 Apps And Tools

-One of the reasons I love Joomla is because of the huge array of third party PlugIns and solutions but Shopify also has its own App store where you can choose from over 1,000 Apps to overcome your particular challenging situation.
-Everyone is different and everyone has their own individual idea of how a customer should be served hence the need for custom “Apps”.
+One of the reasons I love Joomla is because of the vast array of third party PlugIns and solutions, but Shopify also has an App store where you can choose from over 1,000 Apps to overcome your particular challenging situation.
+Everyone is different, and everyone has their individual idea of how a customer should be served hence the need for custom “Apps”.

-Your store includes hosting as part of the monthly payment fee and bandwidth is included as well.
-I guess the huge amount of stores that never get to be “huge” make up for the few that draw massive audiences and so offering free hosting and bandwidth is a great sweetener.
+Your store includes hosting as part of the monthly payment fee, and bandwidth is included as well.
+I guess the huge amount of stores that never get to be “huge” make up for the few that draw massive audiences and so offering free hosting and bandwidth is an excellent sweetener.